-The visual privacy through the glass when the light levels are higher outside creates the reflective mirrored appearance from the external view whilst form the inside the glass is transparent.
+Visual privacy through the glass can be achieved when the light levels are higher outside than inside.
+This light imbalance creates a reflective mirrored appearance from the external view, whilst from the inside the glass is transparent.

-Now these reflective glass coatings are being used successfully in the residential design sector.
-A reflective surface to a glass panel will reflect its surrounding environment so is perfectly suited to small areas of construction to minimise the effect a new building or addition has on the surrounding space.
+A reflective surface to a glass panel will reflect its surrounding environment, so it is perfectly suited to small areas of construction to minimise the effect a new building or addition has on the surrounding space.

 When light levels are higher outside during the day these reflective surfaces can act as a privacy screen, reflecting visual light externally allowing little vision through the glass surfaces.
 Internally, looking out onto a higher lit external space, the glass is still transparent.